tri-cods/html-css/sections/integration.md

 In your `index.html` document, link to your style sheet and re-save the file.
 <br/>
 <br/>
-## Creating a stylesheet through the command line:
+## Command Line to create style sheet:
+After opening terminal:
+2. $ cd Desktop
+3. $ cd Institute_Site
-After opening the terminal, 2. cd Desktop, 3. cd Institute_Site, 4. touch style.css
+4. $ touch style.css
+5. $ open style.css

 ## Where should the stylesheet be linked?
 The style sheet should follow `Option 3: External` - inserting the following code into the head element: